 What is your favorite app?
 Why do you like it?
 Do you use any apps to learn something new?
 My boy likes to play games and read books on his device.
 My girl likes to draw and listen to stories on hers.
 I like to listen to music, read recipes, and play the language-learning apps on mine.
-The mobile devices have become a part of our learning in or out of our home or the classroom.
-I like the flexibility and the variety that the apps have and I would like to share with you 5 Chinese learning apps that are educational and entertaining for children.
+The mobile devices have become a part of our learning in or out of our home or in the classroom.
+I like the flexibility and the variety that the apps have and I would like to share with you the 10 Chinese learning apps that are educational and entertaining for children.
+Enjoy!

 The apps that I list here are the ones designed for children who are learning Mandarin Chinese as a Second Language and ages at 5+.
 Lingu Pinguin, Chinese Flashcards and Chungaboo are interactive flashcards that teach words.
 Piggy Picnic and Rick & Jackie are games that teach words, phrases and basic sentences.